daos-stack/daos/docs/dev/contributing.md

 on every layer.

 Statuses are last-write-wins, so this is done before the stages start.
-Any stage that does run, such as the EL 9 build, replaces its status with the real result, including a failure.
+Any stage that does run, such as the EL 9 or Leap 15 build, replaces its status with the real result, including a failure.